ShawnSidoruk/slate/source/index.html.md

 This method creates a round.
 A round is a container used for grouping together wagers and payouts that are associated to a user.
 Any combination of wagers and payouts can be contained within a round, as long as the round has not been closed.

 A round can consist of zero or more Wagers, and zero or more Payouts.
-The choice of how many Wagers and Payouts to include in a round is up to the integration provider.
+The choice of how many Wagers and Payouts to include in a round is up to the integration partner.

 <aside>
-Wagers and Payouts will be presented back to the player using the <code>game_label</code> provided by the Round.
+Wagers and Payouts will be presented back to the player using the <code>external_game_label</code> provided by the Round.
 </aside>

 ### URI Parameters